Cookie Settings

 - Negotiating sections of fixed equipment and/or small sections of snow as part of the normal mountain journey

-- Must involve movement and travel on snow
+- Movement and travel on snow

-- Must include ascent and/or descent
+- The journey includes ascent and/or descent

 - Planning involving the use of weather and avalanche forecasts